The Best Plants for Creating a Japanese Garden

 Add a flowering element to your space with the flowering Camellia bush, known for its delicate blooms and hardy evergreen foliage.
 This shrub comes in two variations with different bloom schedules - one for fall and another for spring.
 This flowering shrub also makes tea, which makes it very fitting for a Zen garden.

-A few of our favorite fall variations include Camellia Shishi Gashira and Camellia Kanjiro for their pink delicate blooms.
-For spring, Camellia Kramer’s Supreme is an excellent flowering perennial bursting with fiery-red flowers.
+A few of our favorite fall-blooming Camellias include Camellia Shishi Gashira and Camellia Kanjiro for their pink delicate blooms.
+For spring-blooming Camellias, we have Camellia Kramer’s Supreme as an excellent flowering perennial bursting with fiery-red flowers.

 No Zen Garden is complete without a pop of color, and the Cherry Tree does just that!
 The Cherry blossom trees sold today are the same time-proven varieties that were gifted to our country from the emperor of Japan.
 They bloom in early spring and the colors are a welcome sight after winter's long sleep.